[Rev. 1/25/2023 4:12:06 PM--2022R1]

 (d) Thrift company licensed pursuant to chapter 677 of NRS.

-(e) Insurance agent financing his or her own accounts.
+(e) Producer of insurance financing his or her own accounts.

 (f) Insurer authorized to do business in this state financing its own policies or those of an affiliated company.